LIVE.TRAVEL.CUSTOMIZE YOUR CARE.

 Heart attacks and strokes are the biggest threats to men and women over the age of 50.
 For women, diminished estrogen levels cause LDL (bad cholesterol) to increase and HDL (good cholesterol) to decrease.
 Fat accumulates (plaque) on artery walls after menopause begins.
 For men, diminished testosterone can contribute to the weakening of the heart muscle and reduced circulation.
 Testosterone also helps maintain healthy cholesterol levels.
 So for women, balancing estrogen levels is key to a healthy heart.
 Studies show that women on estrogen reduce their risk of heart disease 50%.
 That is phenomenal.
 Statin drugs only reduce heart disease about 14%.
 And for men, testosterone balancing is of equal importance.

 Decreased Estrogen and Progesterone put a woman at greater risk for cognitive diseases such as Alzheimer’s.
-Studies have shown that women’s estrogen is very beneficial in promoting dentrite formation which connects neurons together for transmission of information.
-For men, the diminishment of Testosterone increases these risks.
+Studies have shown that women’s estrogen is very beneficial in promoting dendrite formation which connects neurons together for transmission of information.
+For men, the diminishing of Testosterone increases these risks.
 An anti-inflammatory diet and proper exercise are also extremely important in preventing Alzheimer’s and other age-related diseases.
-Good anti-inflammatories are fish oil (3,000mg daily), and Vitamin D3.
+Good anti-inflammatory are fish oil (3,000mg daily), and Vitamin D3.
 Vitamin B (a complex of all of them) is also good for brain energy.

 Progesterone is imperative for women to maintain good sleep cycles.
 It is common to have a progesterone deficiency in perimenopause and menopause, and when your body is not producing enough natural progesterone, your ability to get a full night’s sleep suffers.
 Diminished estrogen can also have negative effects on sleep, which happens in menopause.
 A lack of testosterone is also a problem for both women and men when it comes to sleep.
 Diminished testosterone is linked with snoring and sleep apnea.